 5. The friendly locals

 Traveling Vietnam by motorbike enables you to interact with locals.
-You can ask for directions, chat with people at local road stop or you might even get stranded at a local repair shop because of a flat tire.
+You can ask for directions, chat with people at local road stops or you might even get stranded at a local repair shop because of a flat tire.
 You will also be able to observe how people go about their daily life.
-Countryside folk are incredibly patriotic, so if you are enjoying their beautiful country then be assured that you want to know about it.
-You can easily smile at each other and communicate with body languages.
+Countryside folk is incredibly patriotic, so if you are enjoying their beautiful country then be assured that you want to know about it.
+You can easily smile at each other and communicate with body language.

-Vietnam is a kingdom of motorbikes, over 37 million scooters snake their way form the Mekong Delta in the south to the snow dusted peaks on the Chinese border.
-It is the favored mode of transport for the 90 million people.
-You can easily find a mechanic shop in any villages and every kilometer of the road.
+Vietnam is a kingdom of motorbikes, over 37 million scooters snake their way from the Mekong Delta in the south to the snow-dusted peaks on the Chinese border.
+It is the favored mode of transport for 90 million people.
+You can easily find a mechanic shop in any village and every kilometer of the road.